Executive Office for Immigration Review (EOIR)

-- Signatures: An April 3, 2020, EOIR policy memo notes that as of March 31, 2020, EOIR has begun accepting digital and electronic signatures on all documents filed with immigration court and the Board of Immigration Appeals, or BIA.
+- Signatures: EOIR policy memo notes that it will accept digital and electronic signatures on all documents filed with immigration court and the Board of Immigration Appeals, or BIA.
 EOIR will also accept electronically- reproduced copies of documents containing digital, electronic or “wet” signatures.

-- Telephonic Appearances: Various immigration courts have issued Standing Orders addressing telephonic appearances and motions for continuances.
-Check Appendix R-1 of the EOIR Immigration Court Practice Manual to review local court Standing Orders.
+- Telephonic or Webex Appearances: Various immigration courts have issued Standing Orders addressing telephonic appearances and motions for continuances.
+Check the Operational Status Map to review the most up-to-date of local court Standing Orders.

 CLINIC Affiliates: If you are a CLINIC Affiliate and need assistance resolving issues in a case, please contact our Training and Legal Support team by submitting a question to Ask the Experts at cliniclegal.org/find-legal-help/ask-experts.
 If you have exhausted your case resolution options for a pending case you can also contact our Advocacy team at firstname.lastname@example.org.
 You can also contact advocacy if you are encountering issues in your practice that are not addressed by measures taken by federal agencies.